Axial-radial plasma transport and performance of a plasma thruster magnetic nozzle under Bohm's anomalous diffusion scaling: Results

 Two parameters are varied in the simulations here.
 Firstly the value of the absorbed power, has been investigated for 30 - 150 W. This is equivalent to altering the neutral-to-plasma density and electron temperature according to \fref{fig:GMresults}.
-Then, the effect of the anomalous transport is analysed by increasing the empirical Bohm parameter $\alpha_{an}$ from 0 (classical) to 0.0625 in the fully-turbulent limit.
+Then, the effect of the anomalous transport is analysed by increasing the empirical Bohm parameter $\alpha_{an}$ from 0 (classical) to 1/16 in the fully-turbulent limit.
+The magnitude of the imposed anomalous collisionality is also first compared to the classical in section 4.2..
+All results presented have been time-averaged for 50000 time-steps after steady-state was reached.